UMD: A Globally Connected University

 Students interested in MD-in-Italy programs, please attend an Info Session

-Lindsey was new to international travel when she studied abroad in London during her junior year at Susquehanna University.
-Since then, she’s been passionate about all things travel and particularly deeper cultural understanding through study abroad.
-She’s been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
-She holds a BA in Creative Writing and enjoys reading (and writing) poetry in her free time as well as watercolor painting.
+Lindsey was new to international travel when they studied abroad in London during their junior year at Susquehanna University.
+Since then, they've been passionate about all things travel and particularly deeper cultural understanding through study abroad.
+They've been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
+They hold a BA in Creative Writing and enjoy reading (and writing) poetry in their free time as well as watercolor painting.

 Advising for Maryland Short-term Programs